bregman-arie/devops-exercises/README.md

   * Manage virtual instances
 </summary><br><b>

-  * Glance - Copy or snapshot instances
+  * Glance - Images Service.
+Also used for copying or snapshot instances
   * Horizon - GUI for viewing and modifying resources
   * Cinder - Block Storage
   * Nova - Manage virtual instances